The revolution will not be hashtagged, know that.

 It will require identity to become a fluid, optional cultural marker and not a legal or sociocultural designation–or reality–for death dealing.

-It will require black folks to truly believe all black lives matter.
+It will require Black folks to practice the belief that all Black lives matter.

 It will require non-black peoples of color to examine the dynamics of intraracial power and their role in the production and maintenance of anti-blackness as a lifestyle, as a system and as a method of humanization and acquisition of respectability and full “citizenship”…and act accordingly.